 McCutcheon, John.
 "Story of White Bear Whettington."
 Audiocassette.
 1978.
 Archived at Warren Wilson College.
 Storyteller "John McCutcheon tells a story for a group of high school students from Paideia school in Atlanta.
 The group is led by John Sundale.
 They are at Appalshop, home of June Appal recordings," Whitesburg, KY.
 Audio available in Digital Archive of Appalachia.
 Accessed 3/20/12.

 "Whiteberry Whittington."
 In Isabel Gordon Carter.
 "Mountain White Folk-Lore: Tales from the Southern Blue Ridge."
-Journal of American Folklore 38 (1925): pp. 340-74 (this tale on pp. 357-59).
-A landmark article containing tales told by Jane Hicks Gentry (1863-1925), recorded by Carter in 1923.
+Journal of American Folklore vol. 38, 1925, pp. 340-74 (this tale on pp. 357-59).
+Reprinted in Part II of Jane Hicks Gentry: A Singer Among Singers by Betty N. Smith (University Press of KY, 1998).
+Carter published a landmark article containing tales told by Jane Hicks Gentry (1863-1925), recorded by Carter in 1923.
 Carter comments on the decline of storytelling among mountain families who used to know them better, although they had not been recorded as ballads had been.
 There is no bear transformation in this tale.
 Whiteberry Whittington is a hired boy who loves the hired girl, and she is able to wash blood out of his shirt while the king's girl, who loves Whiteberry, cannot.
 After he marries the hired girl and has three children, the king's daughter convinces him to go off with her.
 An old woman helps his wife find him, but she has "to climb the glassy mountain and wade the bloody seas to git to him."
 Three old women or witches take her three children and give her a fan, a comb, and a string of beads.
 The wife sells these items in exchange for a night with her husband, but the king's daughter drugs him so he can't talk to his wife, until the third night when he spits in his boot and stays awake.
 After his wife explains how the king's daughter has lied to him, they leave, kill the three witches, collect their children, and return home to live happy and rich.
 Available online through library services such as JSTOR.
 See tales listed at Folktale Collections Indexed in AppLit.

-"Whitebear Whittington" is retold in Lee Smith's adult novel Fair and Tender Ladies (NY: Ballantine, 1988), as one of the traditional tales that influences the heroine Ivy Rowe from childhood.
+"Whitebear Whittington" is retold in Lee Smith's novel for adults Fair and Tender Ladies (Ballantine, 1988), as one of the traditional tales that influences the heroine Ivy Rowe from childhood.
 At the hour of her death in old age she thinks of Whitebear Whittington as a "wild, wild" bear running at night up on Hell Mountain (p.
 316).
 More details at Folklore Themes in Longer Appalachian Fiction.
-Many works of criticism discuss the role of this folktale in Smith's novel.
+Many works of criticism discuss the role of this folktale in relation to Ivy Rowe's character and her love life.

 Ransom, Candice.
 Finding Day's Bottom.
 Minneapolis: Carolrhoda Books, 2006.
 In this novel for children about a Virginia girl mourning the death of her father in a sawmill accident in the 1950s, her grandfather tells her three folktales (based on Richard Chase's versions in Grandfather Tales): "Whitebear Whittington," "Gallymanders!
 Gallymanders!" and "Like Meat Loves Salt."
 "To Jane-Eryís surprise, Grandpapís funny ways and strange stories bring her a comfort she never expected" (from publisher's book description).
 See more on this book in Folklore Themes in Longer Appalachian Fiction.

 George Ella Lyon's Gina.
 Jamie.
 Father.
 Bear.
-(New York: Atheneum/Richard Jackson, 2002) is a young adult novel that links a contemporary story of divorce and family relations with the family stories in folktales like "Whitebear Whittington."
+(New York: Atheneum/Richard Jackson, 2002) is a young adult novel that links a contemporary story of divorce and family relations with paranormal experiences and the family stories in folktales like "Whitebear Whittington."
+The novel is about the relationships between the children and fathers more than the mothers who have left them.
 More details at Folklore Themes in Longer Appalachian Fiction.

-Three Drops of Blood is a lively Lime Kiln Theater performance of the same tale.
+Three Drops of Blood was a lively Lime Kiln Theater performance of the same tale in Virginia.

 "The Girl That Married a Flop-Eared Hound-Dog," in Marie Campbell.
 Tales from the Cloud Walking Country.
 Indiana UP, 1958.
 Rpt.
 Athens: U of George Press, 2000.
 Collected by Campbell in Kentucky in the 1930s, this unusual variant of the tale features a king so addled by a talking hound-dog that he lets it marry his youngest daughter.
 The bewitched groom appears as "a natural man" at his wedding, since the nice girl is willing to marry him of her own free will.
 After 3 visits to her family's home, the wife, who gives in to her sisters' threats and reveals that her husband's secret name is Sunshine on the Dew, must travel 3 nights to recover her husband and babies.
 Reprinted in Catherine Peck, ed.
 QPB Treasury of North American Folktales.
 New York: Quality Paperback Book Club, 1998.